gernotstarke/cirQlizr/README.md

 [setArcByCenter](https://docs.oracle.com/javase/8/docs/api/java/awt/geom/Arc2D.html#setArcByCenter-double-double-double-double-double-int-) method to
 draw an arc expects its angle-parameters (start, extend) in degrees...
 (WTF?)

-So: angles within NumViz are given in radian (remember: 180DEG = &#960;RAD) and converted where needed by Math.toRadians() resp.
+So: angles within Circulizr are internally treated in radian (remember: 180DEG = &#960;RAD) and converted where needed by Math.toRadians() resp.
 Math.toDegree.

 ## Open Questions
-* Are lines staight or curved?
-  * if curved: what is the radius of the curve drawn?
-  * Is it Bezier-style?
 * What to do with lines from i to i?
 * how to change the color scheme
 * Enable command line parameters to determine size, colors etc.